 Summary of Valuation Approaches

-There are four different types of valuation methods that can be used to wholesale distribution companies, these methods are:
+There are four different types of valuation methods that can be used to value dry cleaning businesses, these methods are:

 - Asset-based valuation

 The basic formula to use for this method is: The fair market value of a company’s assets less the fair market value of its liabilities = the fair market value of a company’s equity.
 This is approach also sometimes referred to as a cost based approach where the value of the business is equal to the cost of acquiring its assets with the same utility.

 - Income approach to value (capitalization of earnings)

 This method is most the accurate for dry cleaning businesses, which usually have a constant growth of earnings.
 This method is equal to the cash flow projection for one year divided by the capitalization rate.

 - Income approach to value (discounted cash flow)

 The value of equity utilizing this method is equal to the present value of free cash flows available to equity holders over the life of the business.

 This method utilizes market indications of value such as publicly traded comparable company stock as well as acquisitions of privately held dry cleaning businesses.